rssiuiuc/CropSight/README.md

 <p align="center">
   <img src="src/VitResnet.jpg" width="800" >
   <br>
-  <b>ViTResFusionNet Architecture </b>
+  <b>ViTResFusionNet Architecture. </b>
 </p>

-ViTResFusionNet is a fusion deep learning model, proposed to classify cropland street view image.
-It extract features in the GSV images with two SOTA image classification arcitectures Vision Transformer and Residue Nerual Network, and fuses them to do the classification.
-With the MC dropout incorporating into the classifcation layer, ViTResFusionNet are able to provide the uncertainty for each image classifcation besides the proability of each class.
+ViTResFusionNet is a deep learning model designed for classifying crop species in street view images.
+It combines the features extracted from two state-of-the-art image classification architectures, Vision Transformer and Residual Neural Network, and fuses them for classification.
+The model also incorporates MC Dropout in the classification layer to provide uncertainty estimates for each image classification in addition to the probability of each class.
-Currently, CTIR framework is tested at four study areas across the U.S., including Illinois state, the South, Texas state, and California state.
-Location-specific deep learning models are built up to classify the dominant crop species at four study areas.
-With the South as an example, the dominant crop species are corn, soybean, rice and cotton.

 #### 3.2 Benchmarks
+The performance comparison of two state-of-the-art image classification architectures, Vision Transformer and Residual Neural Network, is evaluated using the same training and testing datasets.

 <div align="center">